embaldridge/grant-proposals/Postdoc-proposal.md

 #Career development
 4) an explanation of how the fellowship activities will enhance your career development and future research directions as well as describing how this research differs from your dissertation research

 The combination of computational, ecoinformatics, and quantitative skills is  a rare skill set among ecologists, and one that is particularly well suited to working remotely.
 Developing these skills further while engaging in remote collaborations with scientists at other institutions will provide a clear demonstration that telecommuting and remote collaboration should be a more accepted method for employment in the sciences, much as it is in the computer/tech fields.
 In addition, developing these skills also provides a way for me to continue doing science without formal institutional support.
-Working with Data and Software Carpentry to help spread the skills gives me a larger pool of potential collaborators, plus it allows me to be able to teach.

 ##Justification of sponsor(s) and host institution(s)